 Children's Healthcare of Atlanta's pediatric-trained radiologists work to ensure every patient receives the most appropriate procedure and an accurate diagnostic report.

 There are several different ways radiation can be used to help diagnose pediatric disease or health concerns.
 Diagnostic imaging techniques using radiation include X-rays, computed tomography (CT) scans and nuclear medicine studies.

 Our team optimizes radiation doses, giving the smallest amount of radiation needed for each scan.
 National studies show that Children’s uses some of the lowest possible radiation doses in the country.

-Utilizes advanced technology to reduce radiation doses by up to 50% compared to adult facilities
+- Utilizes advanced technology to reduce radiation doses by up to 50 percent compared to adult facilities.

-Follows Image Gently and ALARA (As Low As Reasonable Achievable) guidelines for reducing radiation exposure
+- Follows Image Gently and ALARA (As Low As Reasonably Achievable) guidelines for reducing radiation exposure.

-Ensures Radiologists and Technologists are recertified in pediatric-specific guidelines once a year, and Technologists hold advanced certifications from the American Registry of Radiologic Technologists in their specialty area (such as CT)
+- Ensures radiologists and technologists are recertified in pediatric-specific guidelines once a year and technologists hold advanced certifications from the American Registry of Radiologic Technologists in their specialty area.

 - Conducts annual inspections of all equipment to ensure safe operation and the lowest possible exposure to radiation.